Or, Subtitled: A North Alabama Example of Jarndyce v. Jarndyce

 - June 1841: an annual settlement was recorded.

-- March 1842: a guardian was appointed for Martha Ann, Rebecca F., Margaret T., and James Dennis Lindsey.
+- 7 March 1842: the court appointed James B. Speake as guardian for Dennis’s minor children Martha Ann, Rebecca F., Margaret T., and Dennis Edward Lindsey.

-- April and May 1843: the annual settlement was continued.
+- 3 April and 1 May 1843: the order for annual settlement was continued.

 - 6 June 1843: the court approved an annual settlement of the estate filed by Speake and Irwin showing the estate with a balance of $3,751.06¾.
-I have a copy of this document.
-It shows debtors Fielding Wesley Lindsey, David L. Dinsmore, Lindsey and Gibson (this is evidently John Wesley Lindsey and brother-in-law William A. Gibson), and James McDaniel continuing to owe payments for the land they had purchased from the estate.
+The settlement shows debtors Fielding Wesley Lindsey, David L. Dinsmore, Lindsey and Gibson (this is evidently John Wesley Lindsey and brother-in-law William A. Gibson), and James McDaniel continuing to owe payments for the land they had purchased from the estate.

 - 9 May 1846: final settlement was made, with James B. Speake and Samuel Irwin producing a final account.
 The settlement account shows that when the administrators inventoried notes owed to the estate on 9 December 1836, they amounted to $2456.71, with interest in May 1846 computed at $1,818.03.
 The sale of personal property had netted $10,297.01, with interest amounting to $6,544.31.
 The real estate had sold for $10,684.09, with interest by May 1846 computed at $6,291.95.
 More land was sold on 5 January 1846 for $520.80, with interest of $13.86.
 The 1837 cotton crop had brought $2,210.48, with interest of $121.40, to a total of $41,126.42.